Prime Factorization in C++

-What are Prime Factors? | Maths Explanation for C++ Kids
+What Are Prime Factors? | Maths Explanation for C++ Kids

 In this guide, we'll thoroughly explain prime factorisation and show